vl-shevchenko/kottans-frontend/README.md

   `git add -p` Allows a user to interactively review patches to add to the current commit <br>
   `git mv` Similar to the Linux `mv` command, this moves a file <br>
   `git rm` Similar to the Linux `rm` command, this deletes, or removes a file <br>
+  `git revert` A new commit is created with inverse changes.
+This cancels previous changes instead of making it as though the original commit never happened <br>

 </details>